CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: CARTOS Framework

-If $\tau_h$ is atomic (peripheral), the scheduler checks the required energy for $\tau_h$'s job execution based on the profiled data, and compares it with the current system energy level, measured through the voltage level of the capacitor (more details on this will be given in the next subsection).
+If $\tau_h$ is atomic (peripheral), the scheduler checks the required energy for $\tau_h$'s job execution based on the profiled data, and compares it with the current system energy level, measured through the voltage level of the capacitor (details in Sec. {\ref{sec:charging_mgmt}}).
 If the system's available energy is higher than the amount required to ensure the uninterrupted execution of the given atomic task, the scheduler dispatches this task and the task will continue until its job is completed, i.e., non-preemptive execution.
-Otherwise, it proactively enforces a power cycle to harvest more energy.\footnote{Precisely speaking, the device transitions to the standby phase using the energy controller unit discussed in Sec.~\ref{sec:hardware_setup}.} In doing so, it first estimates the {\em required harvesting time}, $\Delta t$, considering the predicted charging rate and the current voltage level,\footnote{\blue It is worth noting that the harvesting time $\Delta t$ is not necessarily equal to the maximum charging demand of the task ($Q_i^j$, explained in Sec~\ref{sec:charging_mgmt}) because the device's current voltage can be higher than the low-voltage threshold.} and then computes the {\em next device wake-up time} from the standby phase by taking into account both the estimated harvesting time and the future release times of other higher-priority periodic tasks.
+Otherwise, it proactively enforces a power cycle to harvest more energy.\footnote{Precisely speaking, the device transitions to the standby phase using the energy controller unit discussed in Sec.~\ref{sec:hardware_setup}.} In doing so, it first estimates the {\em required harvesting time}, $\Delta t$, considering the predicted charging rate and the current voltage level,\footnote{It is worth noting that the harvesting time $\Delta t$ can be smaller than the maximum charging demand of the task ($Q_i^j$, explained in Sec~\ref{sec:charging_mgmt}) because the device's current voltage can be higher than the low-voltage threshold.} and then computes the {\em next device wake-up time} from the standby phase by taking into account both the estimated harvesting time and the future release times of other higher-priority periodic tasks.
 This is done to ensure that higher-priority tasks are not missed during charging.
 For example, if a high-priority task $\tau_1$ needs to be released at time $t_1$ while the device is being charged for a low-priority task $\tau_2$, the charging process should be stopped so that the high-priority task $\tau_1$ is scheduled.
 Therefore, the next wake-up time from the standby phase is obtained by taking the minimum between the required harvesting time and the earliest future release time of higher-priority tasks than $\tau_h$.